 There are just over 5,000 undergraduates at the University of Denver, and another 6,000 graduate students, with the law school on the same campus, makes it feel larger.
 Light rail connects DU with Denver’s downtown and technology center, so the campus is highly accessible via public transit.
 And students receive an Eco-pass which allows them to use all of Denver’s transit for free.

-DU is on the quarter system, which is important to know because it’s a faster pace of learning (some students with learning differences do better, some worse on the quarter system).
+It’s important to know that DU is on the quarter system, because it’s a faster pace of learning (some students with learning differences do better, some worse on the quarter system).
 First-year students take a common curriculum which emphasizes writing skills.
 First and second year students are required to live on campus; some can choose to live in learning communities which offer common themes, such as entrepreneurship, sustainability, international, social justice or wellness.
 Students in these dorms live and take classes together, go on retreats and hear from speakers who address their interests.

 My tour guide, Alisa, was a second year business major, but she told us she was about to change her major to HRTM – Hospitality/Restaurant/Tourism Management, a popular major at DU.
 Other strong majors include business, management, psychology, communication and journalism, and DU has one of the better opera programs in the country.